When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Introduction

-In this work we are concerned with parameter estimation for trajectory data, and in particular we are interested in the concept of \textit{identifiability}~\citep{Hines2014,Wieland2021,Heinrich2025,Simpson2026}.
-Identifiability plays a central role in parameter estimation, since it characterizes whether unknown parameters can be determined uniquely from measured outputs.
-This issue is critical because non-identifiability undermines estimation, interpretation and prediction, yet sometimes this important point can be overlooked.
-A key standard distinction that we will make use of is made between \textit{structural identifiability}, which is a property of the mathematical model under idealised infinite, noise free data, and \textit{practical identifiability}, which is a joint property of a mathematical model combined with a set of data.
-Put simply, structural identifiability asks whether unique parameter estimates are possible in principle, whereas practical identifiability asks whether parameter estimates are possible in practice.
-This work deals with both structural and practical identifiability~\citep{Hines2014,Wieland2021,Heinrich2025,Simpson2026}.
+In this work we consider parameter estimation and parameter identifiability for stochastic random walk models, considering both structural and practical identifiability.
+Parameter identifiability plays a central, but sometimes overlooked role in parameter estimation because it determines whether unknown parameters can be inferred uniquely from measured output.
+Non-identifiability undermines estimation, interpretation and prediction~\cite{Froehlich2014,Hines2014,Pawitan2001,Simpson2026}. \textit{Structural identifiability} is a property of the mathematical model under idealised infinite, noise-free data conditions.
+Structural identifiability addresses the question of whether different parameter values generate different probability distributions of the observable variables.
+Structural identifiability is typically assessed using Lie derivatives to generate a system of input-output equations, and the solvability properties of this system provide information about structural identifiability~\cite{Chis2011,DiazSeoane2022,Ligon2018}. \textit{Practical identifiability} is a joint property of the mathematical model and a particular set of data.
+Practical identifiability is assessed locally near a given point, such as near the parameter values that provide the best model fit, or more broadly over an extended region parameter space.
+A common tool for assessing practical identifiability is the profile likelihood that we will use in this work~\cite{Froehlich2014,Raue2009,Simpson2026}.

+Standard inference methods for random walk models often rely on likelihood-free, simulation-based methods, such as approximate Bayesian computation.
+These methods can be computationally demanding~\cite{Browning2017,Lambert2018,Simpson2025}, and can sometimes lead to the neglect of identifiability considerations~\cite{Hines2014,Siekmann2012}.
+In contrast, likelihood-based parameter estimation is often far more efficient, and provides a platform for profile likelihood-based identifiability analysis~\cite{Froehlich2014,Hines2014,Miles2025,Pawitan2001,Simpson2026}.
+Identifiability analysis is often limited to continuum mathematical models where candidate likelihood functions are relatively obvious.
+In this work we use coarse graining to extend identifiability analysis to stochastic random walk models by using approximate surrogate mean-field descriptions to capture the mean behaviour of the stochastic model.
+Stochastic variability is then approximately described using a binomial noise model.